sidneyaquino/fiappostech-techchallenge-fastfood-springboot/README.md

 #### Adapters
 They are the implementation of your external dependencies (user interface/inbound and infrastructure/outbound)
 - `inbound`: this is where all our controllers are.
-- `outbound`: this is where all our external integrations are (repository, API integration and etc).
+- `outbound`: this is where all our external integrations are (repository, API integration and etc).---

 #### Application
 Here we have all our classes that don't have any dependency, including framework dependencies.